protolambda/go-kzg/README.md

   - generate/verify proofs for ranges (cosets) of points, using FK20
 - Data recovery: given an arbitrary subset of data (at least half), recover the rest
 - Optimized for Data-availability usage
+- Change bignum / BLS with build tags.

 ## BLS

 TODO: working with Herumi BLS currently as it exposes more functionality in Go API than BLST does.
 Still very limited compared to python.
+The BLS functionality is generalized, and simple `G1` and `G2` types are exposed to use it.
+In the future different BLS libraries could be supported.

 ## Bignums

-The BLS curve order is used for the modulo math, the Herumi BLS `F_p` type is can be used as `Big` with the `bignum_hbls` build tag.
+The BLS curve order is used for the modulo math, different libraries could be used to provide this functionality.
-By default, Go `big.Int` are used instead. **Note: this is changing, Herumi will soon be the default, until BLST is available.**
+Note: some of these libraries do not have full BLS functionality, only big-num / uint256.
+The Kate code will be excluded when compiling with a non-BLS build tag.

+Build tag options:
+- `` (default, empty): use Herumi BLS library, using the `F_p` type.
+Previously used by `bignum_hbls` build tag.
+- `-tags bignum_hol256`: Use the uint256 code that Geth uses, [`holiman/uint256`](https://github.com/holiman/uint256)
+- `-tags bignum_pure`: Use the native Go bignum implementation.

+## Benchmarks

 ### FFT benchmarks